SnootyMonkey/posthere.io/README.md

 ### Internal Hosting

-If you want to host it internally yourself, you'll need to install [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html), and [Leiningen](http://leiningen.org/).
+To host it yourself, you'll need to install [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html), and [Leiningen](http://leiningen.org/).

 Then you can build the ClojureScript code: